karamata/rocket-chat-rest-client/README.md

 Step 2 : build our images by using docker-compose

-# docker-compose build
+$ docker-compose build

 Step 3 : run our images
-# docker-compose run
+$ docker-compose up

 ### Compiling